Home Equity Line Of Credit Payoff Calculator

 HELOCs are variable-rate loans, which means your interest rate will adjust periodically.
 In a rising-rate environment, this could mean larger monthly payments.

 Additionally, once the draw period ends borrowers are responsible for both the principal and interest.
-This steep rise in the monthly HELOC payment can be a shock to borrowers who were making interest-only payments for the first 10 or 15 years.
+This steep rise in the monthly HELOC payment can be a shock to borrowers who were making interest-only payments during the draw period.
 Sometimes the new HELOC payment can double or even triple what the borrower was paying for the last decade.

 To save money, borrowers can refinance their HELOC.
-Here we’ll take a look at two options and how they work.
+There are two basic ways to do so:

-• Home Equity Loan - You can take out a home equity loan, which has a fixed rate, and use this new loan to pay off the HELOC.
+- Home Equity Loan - You can take out a home equity loan, which has a fixed rate, and use this new loan to pay off the HELOC.
 The advantage of doing this is that you could dodge those rate adjustments.
-The disadvantage is that you would be responsible for paying closing costs.
+The disadvantage is that you would incur closing costs.
+Your new loan’s interest rate may also be higher than your current one.

 Paying off a HELOC